-So, they came and enjoyed the 10th Gumeracha Medieval Fair!
+Come and enjoy the 11th Gumeracha Medieval Fair!

-Once again musicians from across the state came to provide medieval folk music from many cultural backgrounds.
-We were also very excited that we will have two new stage areas for the entertainment – a “Medieval Solar” as well as a walled Medieval Garden.
-The very popular “Merchants Lane” was also offering a wide range of medieval-style crafts and activities.
+Once again musicians from across the state will provide medieval folk music from many cultural backgrounds.
+We are also very excited that we will have two new stage areas for the entertainment – a “Medieval Solar” as well as a walled Medieval Garden.
+The very popular “Merchants Lane” will also be offering a wide range of medieval-style crafts and activities.
 We have so many now they are spread over all the fairgrounds.
-The dedicated children’s area had the Storytellers, Face painters, a children’s Costume-maker, wooden Sword-making and Juggling Workshops, as well as the Native Animal Nursery and the popular Punch and Judy show to ensure there was a lot for the whole family to enjoy.
-The daily Costume Competition on the banks of Kenton Creek was extremely popular once again!
+The dedicated children’s area will again have Storytellers, Face painters, a children’s Costume-maker, Workshops, as well as the Native Animal Nursery and the popular Punch and Judy show to ensure there is a lot for the whole family to enjoy.
+The daily Costume Competition on the banks of Kenton Creek will cause a flurry of excitement for everyone!

-More Food Merchants were again following the medieval theme with sumptuous tastes to tempt the passer-by.
-With foods and beverages derived in the local Torrens Valley area, Wendy and David Cook of the Birdwood Wine & Cheese Centre was there near the new Entertainer’s stage in the Tavern together with the famous “Mien Hosts” from the Lobethal Bierhaus serving their award winning beers and the new Thistle Meadery serving a grand array of special flavours.
+More Food purveyors will again be following the medieval theme with sumptuous tastes to tempt the passer-by.
+Foods and beverages derived in the local Torrens Valley area, Wendy and David Cook of the Birdwood Wine & Cheese Centre will be there in the Tavern together with the famous “Mien Hosts” from the Lobethal Bierhaus serving their award winning beers and the Thistle Meadery.

-On Saturday night the Town Hall was alive with medieval feasting and BYO drinks (perhaps from the selection found in the Tavern) and lots of entertainment as well.
+On Saturday night the Town Hall will be alive with medieval feasting and BYO drinks (perhaps from the selection found in the Tavern) and lots of entertainment as well.
 Check out the tickets available now through Ticketebo to get in early!

-Across Kenton Creek in the Medieval Village visitors saw the village blacksmiths and chain maille makers hard at work in the “smithy”.
-The village encapsulates what life was like in medieval times, as the Spinners, the Herbalist, Felt-makers, Calligraphers, the Instrument maker, the Cooper and several woodworkers ply their trade.
-We were also able to catch up with “Wizzy Woo the Wonder Wombat” and her friends as well.
-Past the village, patrons wandered down to find the Medieval Archery ground where they saw demonstrations with the famous English longbow.
-We also had a Medieval Market nearby too!
+Across Kenton Creek in the Medieval Village visitors will find village blacksmiths and chain maille makers hard at work in the “smithy”.
+The village encapsulates what life was like in medieval times, as the Spinners, the Herbalist, Felt-makers, Calligraphers, the Cooper and several woodworkers ply their trade.
+Past the village, patrons will find the Medieval Archery ground where they can experience demonstrations with the famous English longbow.
+We’ll also have a Medieval Market nearby too!

-All this historical fun was being put together with the co-operation of local community and service groups of the Torrens Valley.
-From the last Fair net profits of $20,000 were dispersed back into the local community by the Management Committee.
+All this historical fun is being put together with the co-operation of local community and service groups of the Torrens Valley.
+From the last Fair net profits of $26,000 were dispersed back into the various communities by the Management Committee.
 This has become an exciting annual event which benefits the whole of the Gumeracha and Torrens Valley district.

-Welcome to Country was be brought to us by Isabelle Campbell, Peramangk Custodian
+Welcome to Country will be brought to us by Isabelle Campbell, Peramangk Custodian.

-Dress up and come and join us NEXT YEAR on the 6th and 7th of May 2017!
+Dress up and come and join us this Year on the 6th and 7th of May 2017!